CloudLabs-Samples/EduLabs/AWS/alertlogic/readme.md

     ![](https://github.com/CloudLabs-Samples/EduLabs/blob/main/AWS/Fortinet/images/alertlogicdashboard.png)

 ## Conclusion
-In this hands on lab, you learned how to use AlertLogic's MDR solution to protect AWS workloads.
+In this hands on lab, you learned how to use AlertLogic's MDR solution to identify and protect AWS workloads.